 It’s the same with cash flow.
 If you want to get the best small-business loans, your business will need to have a history of profit and healthy cash flow.
 But angel investors care more about where your business is going—they may not care if you haven’t had $250,000 in profit for the past two years.

 Aside from providing financing to startups that otherwise can’t get money, angel investors provide those mentorship and networking opportunities we talked about above.

 Venture capitalists tend to invest in more mature businesses than angel investors do.
 They also invest higher amounts, but they expect higher returns—and usually bigger stakes in the company (like a seat on the board of directors).

-And of course, one of the best benefits of getting money from angel investors is that you don’t have to pay anything back.
+And of course, one of the best benefits of getting money from angel investors is that you don’t have to pay anything back (at least, in the form of a periodic payment).
 The money is yours to use for the business.